ctlee/casc/README.md

 To use this library you need to have a C++ compiler which supports C++14.
 There is a known issue with Clang 4.x.x versioned compilers (including XCode version 9) , where the most specialized unique specialization is not selected leading to a compiler error.
-The current workaround to this problem
+The current workaround to this problem is to obtain and use Clang version 5+.

 ### Installing
 This library is header only.
 The desired headers can be included as necessary.